-We have had extraordinary opportunities at the local, state and national levels to speak with policy makers in an effort to effect change to promote the optimal healthy development of children.
+We have had extraordinary opportunities at the local, state and national levels to engage in public policy advocacy by speaking with policy makers in an effort to promote the optimal healthy development of children.

 One of those opportunities took place recently in Hartford where Connecticut Children’s Medical Center hosted a breakfast for state lawmakers that focused on our community child health efforts.

 Whether it’s at the local, state or national level, our messages to policy makers all revolve around the critical issues and policies that are so important to ensure children’s health.

 If we are going to be successful in supporting families in promoting their children’s health and development, we must engage all of the sectors that are so critically important to family support.

 Relevant public policy issues certainly relate to child health, early care and education, family support, and the need to make access to these critical programs and services as feasible as possible.